openware/yellow-org/docs/what-is-xln.md

 The next generation of XLN will spread this principle to decentralized platforms and shift the market to the next level.

 ## XLN is a layer 2 network
 Blockchains validate transactions on so-called layer-1.
-The higher a load of transactions on the blockchain, the more expensive they are.
+The higher the load of transactions on the blockchain, the more expensive they are.

 Layer-2 scaling solutions allow performing transactions faster and chipper.
 State channels layer-2 solution does not require node validation for every transaction.
 A state channel comprises a set of open-source protocols, smart contracts, interfaces, and software that enable blockchain applications to run "off-chain" on state channel networks.
 The layer-1 blockchain validates only the final state after multiple transactions.